tutorcruncher/hermes/tests/workflows.md

     * Person object:
       * [ ] If it exists, update it with the `tc2_fields`.
       * [ ] If it doesn't exist, create it.
+    * PDDeal object:
+      * [ ] If the Deal object was created above, create it.
 * Cligency updated [`update_from_client_event`](https://github.com/tutorcruncher/hermes_v2/blob/main/app/tc2/_process_.py#:~:text=update_from_client_event)
   * In Hermes:
     * Company object: